-If you spend any length of time in filmmaking or video production, you’ll come across DSLRs.
-DSLRs offer great advantages to filmmakers and videographers:
+If you spend any length of time in filmmaking or photography, you’ll come across DSLRs.
+DSLRs offer great advantages to filmmakers and photographers:

 - Fantastic image quality.